re2zero/task-master-pad/README.md

         "XAI_API_KEY": "YOUR_XAI_KEY_HERE",
         "AZURE_OPENAI_API_KEY": "YOUR_AZURE_KEY_HERE"
       },
-      "type": "stdio"
+      "type": "stdio",
+      "autoApprove": [],
+      "disabled": true
     }
   }
 }

 ```

-> 🔑 Replace `YOUR_…_KEY_HERE` with your real API keys.
+    🔑 Replace YOUR_…_KEY_HERE with your real API keys.
 You can remove keys you don't use.

 #### 2. (Cursor-only) Enable Taskmaster MCP